jsorling/sqlConnectionAuth/README.md

 Sorling.SqlConnectionAuth is a library for ASP.NET Core Razor Pages that enables authentication and authorization using SQL Server connections.
 It allows you to secure your web applications by leveraging SQL Server credentials and connection properties, providing a flexible alternative to traditional identity systems.
 The library can also serve as a starting point for building management-type applications for SQL Server, enabling you to quickly create secure admin or management interfaces.

+## What can SqlConnectionAuth do?
+- Authenticate users based on SQL Server connection credentials, supporting both SQL authentication and integrated security.
+- Enforce authorization policies using SQL authentication context.
+- Configure network access rules, such as allowing loopback or private network connections.
+- Support trusted server certificates for secure connections.
+- Integrate seamlessly with Razor Pages routing and authorization conventions.
+- Provide user experience features like a theme switcher stored in local storage.

 ## UI
 Sorling.SqlConnectionAuth comes with a complete, ready-to-use UI for the authentication process, including login and connection management pages.
 If you need to customize the look, feel, or behavior, you can override the default UI by replacing the Razor Pages in the provided area with your own implementations.
 This follows the standard ASP.NET Core Razor Pages area view replacement pattern, allowing full control over the authentication experience.